joonas175/portfolio/src/pages/cv/index.md

 I used to brew my own beer, but now I've moved to making honey mead (inspired by Skyrim).
 I bought a Raspberry PI just so that
 I could experiment with complete workflows in my school projects, with tools including Jenkins, Docker and Robot Framework.

-I get excited about new things and I'm eager to learn.
-I have broad knowledge, covering many programming languages, frameworks, testing and CI/CD methods, architecture design and so on.
-I consider myself an expert in Vue and NodeJS, both with
-TypeScript, as well as Spring Boot with Java.

 ***I don't consider myself a programmer or a coder.***

 ***I am a problem solver.*** Maybe even a researcher in my wildest dreams.

-My strength is the ability learn quickly and deeply.
-I like to solve new problems and I find it hard to settle for sub-par solutions, and that's why I consider my skill set very broad for my short career length.
+My strength is the ability to learn quickly and deeply.
+Solving new problems excites me, and I find it hard to settle for sub-par solutions;
+that's why I consider my skill set very broad for the length of my career.

 ## Work Experience